sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

       src="./images/biking-team.jpg"
       link="./images/biking-team.jpg"
       target="_blank"
-      title="The team in front a a scenic cliff overlook during our biking tour" caption="The views were spectacular during the entire ride, but the company was even better!"
+      title="The team in front of a scenic cliff overlook during our biking tour" caption="The views were spectacular during the entire ride, but the company was even better!"
 >}}